sitruks/bamazon/README.md

     FEATURES:
         `total_profit` is calculated on the fly (difference between over_head_costs and product_sales) and does not need tp be stored in any database.
 It instead utilizes a custom alias.

+# sitruks-inspiration-origin-homage
+**framework of the app was helped along immensely by Paul,** [the person who rele@rnt me the benefits of CRUD](https://github.com/paulz92/Bamazon)

+    Built with ♥︎ for my Bootcamp Project